-I am a black woman, born and raised in North Carolina.
-I am a Registered Nurse and hold a BSN from XXXX College of Nursing.
+I am a Black woman, born and raised in North Carolina.
+I am a Registered Nurse with a BSN from XXXX College of Nursing.
 I am employed as a nurse with the North Carolina Department of Corrections.
-I have thoroughly enjoyed my nursing experiences to date which have been very wide ranging.
+I have thoroughly enjoyed my extensive nursing experiences.
 I regard nursing as more a vocation than a career choice and feel privileged to have been able to fulfill it.
-However various events and situations in my career and life have strongly persuaded me that I would be most useful to the community if I were to become a specialist in psychiatric nursing.
+However, various events and situations in my career and life have convinced me that I would be most beneficial to the community if I became a psychiatric nursing specialist.

-I enjoyed my psychiatric rotation during training but did not then consider adopting this specialty.
-However when I was working in a female crisis unit as an RN, I witnessed an APNP called Cindy interact with a young, pregnant, suicidal patient.
+I enjoyed my psychiatric rotation during training but did not consider adopting this specialty.
+However, as an RN in a female crisis unit, I witnessed an APNP, Cindy, interact with a young, pregnant, suicidal patient.
 I was filled with admiration at what I saw.
-This wonderful nurse was very calm, confident and compassionate.
-She listened to the patient’s story, reached out to her and, over time, literally saved a life.
-I was privileged to become a friend of this nurse who explained her role and provided me with insights about psychiatric nursing that have been of great value to me.
-Subsequently I suffered post natal depression myself and the whole issue of mental well being became a more personal matter.
-As a naturally optimistic and cheerful person, mental ill-health had been something of a mystery to me until this point but this episode has provided me with a capacity for genuine empathy with others dealing with mental health issues which is invaluable.
+This wonderful nurse was very calm, confident, and compassionate.
+She listened to the patient’s story, reached out to her, and, over time, saved a life.
+I was privileged to become a friend of this nurse, who explained her role and provided insights about psychiatric nursing that have benefited me.
+Subsequently, I suffered postnatal depression, and my mental well-being became more personal.
+I am naturally optimistic and cheerful, and this experience helped me to enhance my capacity for genuine empathy with others dealing with mental health issues, which is invaluable.

-I work as an RN with the NC Department of Corrections.
-I see many people with mental health problems and participate in programs relating to suicide prevention, crisis intervention and monitoring patients for medication compliance and side effects.
-Being exposed to so much distress and mental ill-health has crystallized my decision to specialize.
-However I see my future in a different setting.
+I work as an RN with the XXXX Department of Corrections.
+I see many people with mental health problems and participate in programs relating to suicide prevention, crisis intervention, and monitoring patients for medication compliance and side effects.
+Being exposed to so much distress and mental ill-health has crystallized my decision to specialize in this area.

-As a military spouse, I am very aware of the, sometimes hidden, stresses suffered by service members, their spouses and their families.
-Anxiety, depression, substance abuse, family violence and suicide rates are far higher in a military environment than in the general population and there are insufficient specialists in this area of expertise.
-It is my ambition to become an active duty Psychiatric Nurse Practitioner in an inpatient unit, mental health clinic, alcohol/drug rehabilitation and/or combat stress unit.
-It is my fervent hope to acquire the knowledge and skills to enable me to assist in this situation by participation in the APNP program.
+As a military spouse, I know the sometimes-hidden stresses of service members, their spouses, and their families.
+Anxiety, depression, substance abuse, family violence, and suicide rates are far higher in a military environment.
+There are insufficient specialists in this area of expertise.
+I aspire to become an active-duty Psychiatric Nurse Practitioner in an inpatient unit, mental health clinic, alcohol/drug rehabilitation, and combat stress unit.
+I hope to acquire the knowledge and skills to assist by participating in the APNP program.

-I am aware that this prestigious program will attract many well qualified applicants, however I strongly believe that I have the commitment, enthusiasm and experience to excel in it and to ‘add value’ to my class.
-I have carefully considered the characteristics and traits required of an excellent psychiatric nurse and I am confident that I possess them, not least in knowing the value of a smile.
+I am aware that this prestigious program will attract many well-qualified applicants.
+However, I have the commitment, enthusiasm, and experience to excel and add value to my class.
+I have carefully considered the characteristics and traits required of an excellent psychiatric nurse; I am confident that I possess them, not least knowing the value of a smile.